|Abstract: ||This report addresses the environmental concerns of the proposed development of a resort on

 These impacts are inevitable.
-Yet, every effort will be made to minimize the impact and
+Yet, every effort is to be made to minimize the impact and

-they will be carefully uprooted and transplanted elsewhere.
-Impact of water villas is
+removed, they will be carefully uprooted and transplanted elsewhere.
+The impact of

-placing water villa footings and columns.
+with their footings buried in the seabed.
 Precast footings and columns will be used and

 excavator movements shall be minimized.
 Excavator is preferably moved on barge to

-minimize sedimentation and if high bed excavators were to be used, they shall move as far
+minimize sedimentation and if high bed excavators were to be used, they will not be driven on

 management, water supply, sewage disposal and energy generation.
 Solid waste will be